Declaration of Independence (New Zealand)

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.

 He Tohu meaning ‘the signs’ is a permanent exhibition of three iconic documents that shaped New Zealand.
-The exhibition has been created in partnership between Crown and Māori.
-Students visiting the exhibition can choose from three programmes designed for students from Year 5 to 10.
-It provides free public access to:
+The exhibition has been created in partnership between the Crown and Māori.
+Students can visit the exhibition in person but there is also information available online.

 Tips: A website’s address (URL) can give you a hint about how reliable it is.
 Look for addresses in the results that include .govt or .edu in the URL.
 These are quality sites from national or overseas government or educational organisations.